outermedia/solr-fusion/src/main/doc/user-guide.md

         </om:add>
     </om:field>

-In the case that a value is set for a facet, the word count is automatically set to "1".
+In the case that a value is set for a facet, the document count is automatically set to "1".

 ### Multi Value Merger
 Flatten multiple values of one field to one value which is necessary when the destination field is a single value.